min2ha/ukwa-site/content/target/16107/index.en.md

   "start_date": "2015-01-23T00:00:00Z"
 }

-# Rivington and Blackrod High School and Sixth Form

 <p>Website of Rivington and Blackrod High School and Sixth Form, a Church of England Voluntary Controlled School which was founded in 1566 by the Bishop of Durham.</p>